Germanus (patricius): Under Phocas

 If Phocas believed that he was finished with Germanus, he was wrong.
-Theophanes records that Constantina maintained contact with Germanus and that both were conspiring against Phocas.
+Theophanes records that Constantina maintained contact with Germanus and that both were conspiring against Phocas after hearing the reports of Theodosius' survival.
 Their messages were entrusted to Petronia, a maidservant under Constantina.
 Petronia proved disloyal and reported the conspiracy to Phocas.
 Constantina was arrested and placed in the custody of Theopemptus, prefect of Constantinople.
 Her interrogation included torture and she was forced to give the name of her fellow conspirators.

 Constantina and all three of her daughters were executed at Chalcedon.
 Germanus and his unnamed daughter were also executed on the island of Prote.
 The daughter had been the widow of Theodosius.
 Theophanes places the deaths in 605/606 but the exact date is in doubt.
-The Chronicon Paschale reports that all six were decapitated.